 In providing its services to Polestar Automotive Canada Inc., Polestar Performance AB also sometimes transfers the personal data to service providers outside if EU/EEA or to the US.
 Under EU privacy law this constitutes a reverse transfer.
 Transfers to the United Kingdom are carried out pursuant to its adequacy decision.
-For transfers to other countries outside of EU/EEA and the US, that do not have an adequacy decision, we use EU Model Clauses entered into by all relevant third parties (article 46 of the GDPR).
+For transfers to other countries outside of EU/EEA and the US, that do not have an adequacy decision, we use EU Model Clauses entered into by all relevant third parties (article 46 of the GDPR) or they are certified under the EU-U.S. Data Privacy Framework, the UK Extension to the EU-U.S Data Privacy Framework and/or the Swiss-U.S. Data Privacy Framework with the U.S. Department of Commerce.
 In addition, we take additional technical and organizational security measures when needed, such as encryption (TLS) and pseudonymization.

 5. Your rights